AP source: Mets, Quintana agree to $26 million, 2-year deal - WHIZ News

 New York has been rebuilding its pitching staff following a playoff loss to San Diego in the wild-card round.
 Three members of its rotation became free agents this offseason, and the Mets also had several openings in their bullpen.

-Ace right-hander Justin Verlander agreed to an $86.7 million, two-year contract with New York on Monday.
+Ace right-hander Justin Verlander agreed to an $86.7 million, two-year contract with New York on Monday, a deal that was announced Wednesday.
+The Mets also acquired left-handed reliever Brooks Raley in a trade with Tampa Bay on Wednesday.

 Quintana played for Pittsburgh and St. Louis last season, going 6-7 with a 2.93 ERA in 32 starts.
 The left-hander was terrific after he was traded to the Cardinals in August, posting a 2.01 ERA in 12 appearances for the NL Central champions.